 A Data Protection Impact Assessment (DPIA), also known as a Privacy Impact

-Assessment (PIA), is a key part of GDPR compliance when using personal data
+Assessment (PIA), is a key part of UK GDPR compliance when using personal data

 in certain ways, as described below.